glaucia86/dab-workshop/workshops/en-us/workshop-demo-01/03-session.md

 And click on the `ODBC` option and copy the connection string.

-If you are unsure how to create the connection string, you can copy it from the **[.env_template](https://github.com/glaucia86/dab-worskhop/blob/main/demo-01/.env_template)** and replace the values.

 Now, let's move on to the next session.

 **[⬅️ Back: Session 02](./02-session.md) | **[Next: Session 04 ➡️](./04-session.md)****